 1972 If only people listened when you say Don't Bother Me, I Can't Cope!
 Micki Grant stars in and supplies the music and lyrics for the musical exploring the trials, and celebrating the pride, of African-American life.
 It runs 1,065 performances at the Edison Theatre in New York.

 1979 Bernard Pomerance's tale of the grossly disfigured John Merrick, better known as The Elephant Man, opens on Broadway at the Booth Theatre.
 Philip Anglim stars as the stricken man (sans makeup) while Carole Shelley and Kevin Conway co-star.
 The play wins the Tony Award for Best Play.
 Replacements in the role of Merrick include Mark Hamill and David Bowie.

 2009 Janet McTeer and Harriet Walter play battling queens of Scotland and England in the Donmar Warehouse's revival of Friedrich Schiller’s Mary Stuart, which opens at the Broadhurst Theatre.
-Directed by Phyllida Lloyd, the production played a sold out engagement at the Donmar Warehouse in 2005, before moving to the West End and Broadway.
+Directed by Phyllida Lloyd, the production played a sold-out engagement at the Donmar Warehouse in 2005, before moving to the West End and Broadway.

 2012 Clybourne Park, Bruce Norris' humor-flecked play about racial and economic changes in a neighborhood over a 50-year period, opens on Broadway at the Walter Kerr Theatre.
 The domestic satire of clashing cultures inspired by Lorraine Hansberry's A Raisin in the Sun, was first seen at Off-Broadway's Playwrights Horizons in 2010.
-In June 2012, the play will add the Tony Award for Best Play to a list of achievements that already included the Pulitzer Prize for Drama and Olivier Award for Best Play.
+In June 2012, the play adds the Tony Award for Best Play to a list of achievements that already included the Pulitzer Prize for Drama and Olivier Award for Best Play.